tinacms/tina.io/content/docs/reference/search/overview.md

 TinaCMS provides built-in search functionality for content.
 This is useful for allowing editors to quickly finding content in a site.
 Tina Cloud's content search is powered by [Fergus McDowall](https://github.com/fergiemcdowall 'Fergus McDowall')'s [search-index](https://www.npmjs.com/package/search-index 'search-index') library.

-> Note: Search is not currently supported in Self-hosted Tina.
+> Note: Search is not currently supported in self-hosted Tina.

 ## Configuration